alexandratcrane/ClickerQuiz/README.md

 Comp 330 project

-This is an in-class project where we create a quiz for entertainment purposes.
+This is an in-class project where we create a quiz in order to, ultimately, help teachers and students.
 The questions are straightforward and are meant to be silly.
 In the near future, we will be creating a client/server system where instructors will be able to run a server that the students will take the quiz on.
 Stay tuned!

 ![demo image](./clicker-quiz/src/assets/demo.png)

 ## Installation instructions

-An installation video demo is available under the announcements section for our group in [basecamp](https://3.basecamp.com/3842445/buckets/15310236/messages/2400647929)
+An installation video demo is available under the announcements section for our group on [youtube](https://www.youtube.com/watch?v=uRLDisjbjMY240064929).

 To run locally: